nehemiaobati/codeigniter/documentation.md

 - **Module:** A self-contained directory in `app/Modules/` that encapsulates a single business feature.
 - **Embeddings:** Numerical representations of text used for semantic search.
   - **Hybrid Search:** A search technique combining vector similarity and keyword matching.
 - **PCM:** Pulse-Code Modulation, a raw audio format returned by Gemini API.

 **13.2.
 Changelog & Release History**

+**v1.8.9 - 2025-12-20**

+### Fixed

+- **CSRF Streaming Session Lock:**
+  - Fixed critical issue where second and subsequent streaming requests would fail with "The action you requested is not allowed" error.
+  - **Root Cause:** Session remained locked during streaming, preventing CSRF verification filter from accessing session on subsequent requests.
+  - **Solution:** Added `session_write_close()` in `GeminiController::stream()` method before sending headers, releasing session lock while preserving session data.
+  - This matches the pattern already correctly implemented in `OllamaController::stream()` (line 318).
+  - Now all streaming requests (first, second, nth) work reliably with proper CSRF token verification.

 **v1.8.8 - 2025-12-17**